Deepfat/DeepFat.me/README.md

-# MartinK.me
+# Deepfat.me
-A launchpad for everything related to Martin Kearn.
-Published at [MartinK.me](http://MartinK.me)
+A launchpad for everything related to Andrew Fryer.
+Published at [MartinK.me](http://DeepFat.me)

 More changes coming (including better docs) in the next few weeks, but this is in decent shape now.